momentum-mod/docs/_posts/entities/2020-07-15-trigger_momentum_resetonehop.md

 ---
-title: filter_momentum_progress
+title:  trigger_momentum_resetonehop
 category: entity
 tags:
+ - trigger
- - filter
+ - map
- - player
+ - track
 ---
 ----

+Filter that checks to see if the player is at or above the given progress number.

+## Output

+> OnResetOnehops(**void**)

+Fires when all hops are being reset.